Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 The first way to simplify a graph is to use filtering, as it helps users extract and understand the information they need in the graph.
 The method should allow users to freely select attributes and relationships they are interested in and then use these features to create a small and informative summary graph that reveals the basic characteristics of the nodes and their relationships in the original graph.

-However, this correlates with the topic of another student, so we decided to skip it.

 <h3 id="layouts">Layouts</h3>

 The second way is to use an existing layout or implement own.